appleseedhq/blenderseed/docs/panels/render/sampling.rst

 - Interactive Render
     - FPS: The maximum framerate of the interactive render session.
     - Max Samples: The number of samples taken before rendering halts in interactive mode.
+    - Max Time in Seconds: The length of time the interactive render will run in seconds before pausing.

 - Tile Pattern
     - Pattern: The order in which tiles are selected during rendering.
 Pick anything other that random.